Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Natural Language Actor-Critic

-The goal of this section is to show that policy iteration using our proposed NLAC method converges to the optimal policy.
-Due to space, we only state our main results and defer full proofs to Appendix~\ref{app:proofs}.
-For traditional actor-critic algorithms, this involves showing (1) convergence of learned Q-values via the Bellman backup, and (2) monotonic improvement of the trained policy.
-However, such analysis does not apply because the Q-values we learn are textual rather than scalar.

-Instead of analyzing the textual values, we consider the underlying representations that the LLM decodes in order to generate such values.
-First, we define $\phi(s) \in \mathbb{R}^d$ as features extracted from any state $s$.
-We assume the following: \begin{assumption} The expected reward $r(s, a)$ for any state $s$ and action $a$ can be linearly represented by the features as $r(s, a) = \phi(s) \cdot w$ for some fixed $w \in \mathbb{R}^d$. \end{assumption} Next, we define representations $\Phi^{\pi}(s, a) \in \mathbb{R}^d$ such that we can write the output of our language successor model as $M^\pi(\cdot| s, a) = f_M(\Phi^{\pi}(s, a))$, and similarly $Q_L^\pi(s, a) = f_Q(\Phi^{\pi}(s, a))$, for some functions $f_M, f_Q$ denoting decoding by the LLM.
-We make the following assumption about the effect of our proposed language Bellman backup on such representations: \begin{assumption} For any state $s$ and action $a$ , the language Bellman backup satisfies
+Due to space, we provide a theoretical analysis of NLAC in Appendix~\ref{app:proofs}.
+At a high level, our analysis connects the representations used by our learned critic to successor features, which allows us to recover standard scalar value-learning guarantees even though the critic outputs text.

-\end{assumption} While this may initially seem like a strong assumption, note that our language Bellman backup is already instructed to combine the immediate observation with the future description in language space; the assumption only states that the combination also corresponds to a discounted sum in the representation space.
-Using the above two assumptions, our first main result is the following: \begin{theorem} Consider policy evaluation via Equation~\ref{eq:successor_train} and let $Q_L^\pi$ be the natural language critic at convergence.
-For any state $s$ and action $a$, there exists monotonic mapping $g$ such that $Q^\pi(s, a) = g(Q_L^\pi(s, a))$, where $Q^\pi$ denotes the true scalar Q-function. \end{theorem} Our main result makes a precise connection between our learned critic and the true Q-function.
-The crux of our proof involves showing that our training objective results in a fixed point where $\Phi^{\pi}(s, a)$ are \emph{successor features} of the underlying MDP \citep{barreto2018successorfeaturestransferreinforcement}.
+Our main results state that, under mild realizability assumptions on the reward and on how the language Bellman backup composes representations, we show that the learned language critic can be used to recover the true Q-function: \begin{theorem} Consider policy evaluation via Equation~\ref{eq:successor_train} and let $Q_L^\pi$ be the natural language critic at convergence.
+For any state $s$ and action $a$, there exists monotonic mapping $g$ such that $Q^\pi(s, a) = g(Q_L^\pi(s, a))$, where $Q^\pi$ denotes the true scalar Q-function. \end{theorem}

-During policy improvement, we update the policy towards a refinement policy $\pi^r$.
-By definition, the refinement policy is an oracle that for any state $s$ and action $a$, generates $a^r$ such that $Q_L(s, a^r) \geq Q_L(s, a)$.
-Combining this with the result of Theorem~\ref{thm:evaluation}, we arrive at our second main result: \begin{theorem} Repeated application of policy evaluation via Equation~\ref{eq:successor_train} and policy improvement via Equation~\ref{eq:policy_train} from a policy $\pi_0$ converges to policy $\pi^*$ such that $Q^{\pi^*}(s, a) \geq Q^\pi(s, a)$ for any state $s$ and action $a$, and other policy $\pi$. \end{theorem} Hence, we are able to show that under the aforementioned assumptions, our approach NLAC can provably find the optimal policy for an underlying MDP.
-Next, we show how to approximately implement NLAC in a scalable and practical algorithm.